deko2369/spring-playground/README.md

 See [Injecting Credentials Into Spring Boot Apps – The Easy Way](http://engineering.pivotal.io/post/spring-boot-injecting-credentials/) .

-When the VCAP_SERVICE system variable is declared in your .bashrc,
+When the VCAP_SERVICES system variable is declared in your .bashrc,

 ```bash
 export VCAP_SERVICES='